aspose-total/Aspose.Total-Products/total/en/python-net/conversion/msg-to-docm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert MSG to DOCM?</h2>

+MSG is a file format used by Microsoft Outlook to store emails, contacts, tasks, calendar items, and other data.
+It is a proprietary format and is not supported by other email clients.
+DOCM is a Microsoft Word document format that supports macros.
+It is used to create documents that contain macros, scripts, and other types of programming code.
+Converting MSG to DOCM allows users to access the data stored in MSG files in a format that is compatible with Microsoft Word.

-For a Python developer, who is trying to add a MSG to DOCM conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load Email and render it into HTML via [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/).
-Secondly load the converted HTML using [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and save it into respective Word DOCM format.
+<h2>How Aspose.Total helps for MSG to DOCM Conversion?</h2>

+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It includes Aspose.Words for Python via .NET and Aspose.Email for Python via .NET APIs that makes the conversion of MSG to DOCM easy using Python.
+It is a two step process, firstly load Email and render it into HTML via Aspose.Email for Python via .NET.
+Secondly load the converted HTML using Aspose.Words for Python via .NET and save it into respective Word DOCM format.
+This process can be automated using the API, making it easier for developers to add the MSG to DOCM conversion feature within their applications.

 {{% /blocks/products/pf/feature-page-summary %}}